1940 Republican National Convention: Willkie's acceptance speech

-Willkie delivered his acceptance speech from the podium at the convention hall, something that never happened at a Republican convention before.
+Willkie delivered his acceptance speech from the podium at the convention hall, something that had never happened at a Republican convention before.
 It was broadcast on a local television station, also a first.

 A couple of months later, Willkie again accepted the nomination in a kick-off speech at Calloway Park in his hometown of Elwood, Indiana.

-Vice Presidential nomination
+Vice presidential nomination

-Vice Presidential candidates
+Vice presidential candidates

 Willkie had given little thought to the vice-presidential nominee.
 He left the decision to the convention chairman, Representative Joe Martin (R-Massachusetts), the House Minority Leader.
 Martin suggested Senate Minority Leader Charles L. McNary of Oregon.
 Though McNary had spearheaded a "Stop Willkie" campaign late in the balloting, Willkie agreed, and McNary was selected on the first ballot: